The Year One Challenge for Men: Workout Spreadsheet

 What Do You Need?

 First and foremost you need access to a gym or exercise area with free weights and the racks needed for Bench Press, Incline Bench Press and so on.
-Secondly you need to buy and carefully read the two books: "Bigger Leaner Stronger" Second Edition, and "The Year One Challenge for Men", both by Mike Matthews.
+Secondly you need to buy and carefully read the book "Bigger Leaner Stronger" Second Edition.
+Also get "The Year One Challenge for Men", both by Mike Matthews.
 I bought mine from loot.co.za, but they are available on Amazon and many other book sites.
 I also recommend the audiobook from Audible.com, and the narrator is quite inspiring.

-If you have an Android smart phone, get WPS (Kingsoft) Office or any Play Store app that can display and edit Excel files, and DropBox.
+If you have an Android smart phone, get WPS (Kingsoft) Office from the Play Store, or use any app that can display and edit Excel files, and DropBox.
 Then you can download my workout spreadsheet and use it to know what exercises to do and record your weight and reps.
 I found it was too clunky carrying the Year One Challenge book around.

 A word about the one-rep maximum (1RM) calculation: I have used the well known Epley Formula that is explained in Wikipedia.
 I have tweaked it a bit, especially where the rep range deviates from 4-6 to the 10-12 rep range.
 I have done this to make the numbers a bit more realistic and practical.